21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 The Landmine overhead press is a compound exercise that targets the shoulders, triceps, and chest muscles.

-It is not a popular exercise yet provides many benefits with regard to progressing your anterior deltoid and upper chest.
+It is not a popular exercise, yet it provides many benefits for progressing your anterior deltoid and upper chest.

-As it is performed in a standing position, it increases core involvement and can improve core stability and strength of the abdominal muscles.
+As it is performed in a standing position, it increases core involvement and can improve core stability and abdominal muscle strength.

 The Landmine Chest Press